The 12 Best Things to Do in Munich, Germany

 8 | Marienplatz

-Marienplatz is a must for things to do in Munich.
+Marienplatz is a must-see in Munich.

 It’s probably unavoidable!
 It’s the heart of Munich and somewhere you will no doubt find yourself returning to again and again.